zachharkey/grunt-nautilus/README.md

 })( window, window.app );
 ```

-## Roadmap

-### Dependency building
+### appjs dependency building

-The gist of this feature is that for every `feature` script, grunt-nautilus will parse the dependencies and build individual scripts that house only the required code for that feature.
-For this to work, you need to specify any file dependencies as a comma separated list in the scripts head comment after the `@deps` key.
-Default dependencies will be app and app.log.
+By default, grunt-nautilus will look at all your feature scripts and compile each one individually with its dependencies.
+Using the `@deps` flag in the head comment of your app-js files allows all dependency files to be found.
+The compiled files are placed in the `dist` foler.
+This action hooks into the following tasks:

+- `grunt nautilus:build`
+- `grunt nautilus:deploy`
+- `grunt nautilus:watch`